ankurag12/dreamscaper/README.md

 python main.py
 ```

-or from included `start.sh` script which runs `main.py` in the background and saves logs to a `stdout.log`.
+or from included `start.sh` script which runs `main.py` in the background and saves logs to `stdout.log`.

 ```commandline
 ./start.sh